gR3nn05/rust-png-embed/README.md

 # rust-png-embed

-A Rust library and CLI tool for embedding and extracting custom data within PNG image files.
+A Rust CLI tool for embedding and extracting custom data within PNG image files.
 Designed for efficiency, cross-platform compatibility, and educational purposes.

 ## Features